fgrebenac/SDS-erasmus/README.md

 ## Roles and responsibilities

-- Ante

-- Filip

-- Jean-Michel

-- Cecile
+Ante (Product Owner) is responsible for:
+- managing the product backlog
+- adjusting product specifications on the go
+- developing the Spring Boot application

+Filip (Developer) is responsible for:
+- developing the Android application

+Jean-Michel (Scrum Master) is responsible for:
+- making sure that communication works
-- Flavien
+- organizing team meetings
+- developing the Spring Boot application

+Cecile (Developer) is responsible for:
+- developing the Spring Boot application

+Flavien (Developer) is responsible for:
+- developing the Android application

 ## Communication strategies